Financial services IT: graduate area of work

 The markets have embraced the digital revolution in a big way, and technology now plays a critical part in supporting the global financial system.
 Forget the old cliché of trading pits and people yelling at each other; nowadays almost everything takes place electronically, over screens.
 Transactions are delivered at breakneck speed, with billions of dollars changing hands every second.

 The role of financial infrastructure providers like ours is to support the world’s financial markets and the companies that use them.
 Technology underpins everything we do, from tracking and reporting market activity, to allowing firms to trade and grow their businesses.

 It’s an exciting place to be and the environment is very different to that of a traditional technology firm.
-The pace is much faster and the demands that are placed on graduates that much more intense.
+The pace can be faster and the demands that are placed on graduates are intense.
 You’re having to deliver products and services that are extremely time-sensitive, to deadlines determined by the patterns of the financial markets.

 Crucially, you don’t have to be a computer science graduate to work in the financial services IT sector.
-I studied economics at university and the industry definitely attracts people from all walks of life.
+Some team members studied economics at university, and the industry definitely attracts people from all walks of life.

 Mobility is another important factor.
 FinTech companies are typically a lot smaller than the major West Coast technology firms.
 There are usually opportunities to switch between different roles and to progress quickly up the ladder.
 A lot of our graduates are running small teams or managing key client accounts within a few years of joining.

 If you’re looking for a challenging technology career, this is a great place to be.
 The financial services industry is constantly evolving – as technology providers the demands come thick and fast.

 Whether it’s because of market volatility, economic shocks or new financial regulation, we constantly have to adapt to new situations and environments.
 It’s an industry that doesn’t stand still, and you won’t either.